 The Corning Stipend

 Corning, Inc. provides support for Honors students to pursue summer research in all fields of Science, Engineering, Technology, and Mathematics (STEM) and in other related fields at Clarkson University.
-The stipend is typically $500; current students who research for the full 10-week period may be eligible for a $1,000 stipend.
+Current students who research for the full 10-week Summer Research period are eligible to apply for up to a $1,000 stipend.

 Applications are open to all Honors students who are involved in research in STEM and related fields.
 Students must secure a Faculty Advisor and write a short proposal for their project.
-Application forms can be submitted until April 15, 2015.
+Application forms are due by April 8, 2016.

 Students supported by Corning will be eligible to apply for a special field trip to Corning's R&D facility at Sullivan Park in Corning, NY, where they visit laboratories and present their own research to industrial scientists.

 Corning Incorporated is the world leader in specialty glass and ceramics.
 Drawing on more than 160 years of materials science and process engineering knowledge, Corning creates and makes keystone components that enable high-technology systems for consumer electronics, mobile emissions control, telecommunications and life sciences.
 Learn more about how Corning collaborates closely with customers across these industries to turn what were once only possibilities into breakthrough realities.